IfunanyaBee/Quaterly-Overview-Request/README.md

 # Quaterly-Overview-Request
 This is a project carried out to answer a real-life problem from a company stake holder on the state of sales of the company.
-The project usus a request email from a Boss for an all-round overview of sales in Second quarter.
+The project uses a request email from a Boss for an all-round overview of sales in Second quarter using Microsoft Excel only.

 -  Data cleaning using Microsoft Excel
 -  Extraction of required data